ttytm/anchor-solana-twitter/README.md

 # anchor-solana-twitter

-Twitter application on the Solana blockchain with the anchor framework
+Twitter application on the Solana blockchain user the Anchor framework

 A big thanks goes out to [Loris Leiva](https://github.com/lorisleiva).
 Who's tutorial series [Create a Solana dApp from scratch](https://lorisleiva.com/create-a-solana-dapp-from-scratch) served as a great learning resource for this project.